Understanding Weighted Silver: What It Is and How to Identify It

 How Can You Tell if Your Silver is Weighted?

 Weighted silver may be difficult to spot at first glance, but there are a few ways to identify it.
 For instance, knives and handheld mirrors almost always have weighted handles, which are typically solid and heavy.
 You can tell if the handle is weighted by examining the weight distribution and feeling the weight of the handle.

 Candlesticks and dishes with weight at their base are also likely to be weighted.
 The easiest way to determine if your silver is weighted is by opening it up.
 While this may be a tedious process, removing the weight from the piece will give you a more exact estimate of its value.

 When it comes to precious metals like silver, the value is based on quantity and purity.
 Therefore, it is essential to determine whether your silver is hollow with weight, hollow without weight, or solid silver to accurately assess its value.

 Whether or not silver is weighted, this attribute is critical to understanding its value.
 If you’re ever buying something for its silver value, make sure that the material used to add weight has been taken into consideration.
 Weighted silver may come in many shapes and forms, but it is commonly associated with candlesticks and cutlery handles, so be aware of what you’re buying.

-If you’re ever unsure about what you have, and are only concerned with its silver value, breaking it open and removing the weight is the best choice.
-Guardian Gold will be happy to answer any questions about your weighted silver over the phone or in person and while recommending you remove the weight in your silver pieces before bringing them to us, we can buy your silver regardless.
+If you’re ever unsure about what you have, and are only concerned with the silver value, breaking your piece open and removing the weight is the best choice.
+Guardian Gold can answer any questions about your weighted silver over the phone or in person.
+While recommending you remove the weight in your silver pieces before bringing them to us, we can buy your silver regardless.